blackcoffe69/Global-terror-report/README.md

 <img width="636" alt="Nationalities targeted most" src="https://github.com/blackcoffe69/Global-terror-visualization/assets/154302970/c98a17b5-e68a-4b0d-8738-12d2debea78b">

 .
-International have the highest sum of nationality targeted with total of 5064 .
-Afgahnistan has the lowest with 8
+Internationals have the highest sum of nationality targeted with a total of 5064

+.
+Afghanistan has the lowest with 8

 ## Individual property targeted by suicide attacks